Whimsy Stick

 Lure Attachment

 Outward Hound: Glued or knotted fabric lure, non-replaceable.
-Once the lure tears off, the unit is dead.
+Meanwhile, once the lure tears off, the unit is dead.
 Whimsy Stick: Reinforced fleece lure with replaceable attachment hardware.
 Lure wears out before the pole, you replace just the lure.

 Replaceable lures extend lifespan